 Chef Immanivong has described her Vietnamese Fusion menu as an “Asian Chipotle” that, while at Legacy Hall, served rice bowls, bahn mi sandwiches and skewers.
 The restaurant’s two new locations will be introducing an expanded menu that will include crispy pork belly fried rice, drunken and dan dan noodles, pho, crispy pork belly banh mi, and grab-and-go bento boxes, as revealed to dining guide Eater Dallas.

 Anticipation is high for this up-and-coming Asian fusion eatery.
 Prepare to discover Red Stix Asian Street Food located within Mustang Station on Valley View Lane in Farmers Branch.

-- TREK THE TRAILS IN FARMERS BRANCH
+- SKATING UNDER THE STARS IN FARMERS BRANCH

 - FARMERS BRANCH PARKS & RECREATION RECEIVES THREE AWARDS

 - 50 DAYS OF CHRISTMAS IN THE BRANCH

 - VICTORY BELLES PAY TRIBUTE ON VETERANS DAY

 - FARMERS BRANCH – FINALIST FOR 2019 TANK OF THE YEAR